lbryio/lbry.com/content/faq/how-to-publish.md

 1. Click on the folder icon in the top right of the LBRY app.
 2. Click on the `Published` tab.
-3. Select the content you want to remove.
+3. Select the content you want to remove from LBRY
-4. Click on the *...* next to the *Open* link.
-If you don't see Open, try re-downloading the content first.
+4. Click `Remove`.
+If you don't see the remove button, try downloading the content locally again.
-5. Select `Remove...`.
-6. There will be two options. `Abandon the claim for this URI` and `Delete this file from my computer`.
+5. There will be two options. `Abandon the claim for this URI` and `Delete this file from my computer`.
 Select the option that applies.
 Abandoning your claim will release the LBC back into your wallet (99% of the time you want to selec this). **Warning: Deleting content is permanent.
 Please make sure this is what you want to do before confirming the deletion.**
-7. Click `Remove`.
+6. Click `Remove`.
 If you abandoned your claim, you should see the deposit back in your balance shortly.

 ### How do I edit my existing Published content?
+1. Click on the folder icon in the top right of the LBRY app.
+2. Click on the `Published` tab.
+3. Select the content you want to update.
+4. Click `Edit`.
+5. You can now edit your claim information.
+No need to re-select the file if it's the same one.
+6. When you are done, re-confirm that you agree to the terms of service and click `Publish`.

+or

 1. Go to the `Publish` page.
 2. In the `Content URL` section, type in your content URL for the claim you would like to edit.
 3. Below the URL you will see text saying "You already have a claim with this name." and a link that says `Use data from my existing claim`.
 Click this link in order to capture your previously published data.
 4. You can now edit your claim information.
-Be sure to re-select the channel if it was published to one.
 No need to re-select the file if it's the same one.
 5. When you are done, re-confirm that you agree to the terms of service and click `Publish`.

 ### Can I increase my bid amount?